Braundo/kubernetes-guide/docs/index.md

 Feel free to pick and choose any section in any order, but you'll likely be best served by following along in the default order of the site.
 <br><br><br>
+One thing to note about text formatting in this guide: you'll notice some terms always start with a capital letter (i.e. Node, Pod, etc.).
+This is intentional and an attempt to adhere to standard formatting as laid out in the official Kubernetes documentation.
+Kubernetes API objects (like the ones just mentioned) should start with a capital letter.
+<br><br>

 <br/><br/><br/><br/><br/><br/><br/><br/>
 > **Legal disclaimer**: